psychAura/DGE-analysis-of-MOV10-gene-FragileX-syndrome/README.md

 - Read data obtained from Salmon,

--convert pseudocounts to counts,
+- convert pseudocounts to counts,

--perform exploratory data analysis for quality assessment and to explore the relationship between samples,
+- perform exploratory data analysis for quality assessment and to explore the relationship between samples,

 - perform differential expression analysis,

--and visually explore the results prior to performing downstream functional analysis.
+- and visually explore the results prior to performing downstream functional analysis.

 ## Dataset